jxliaocb/postgresqlTest/README.md

 # My Django Project

 This is my blog project with Django and postgresql.
 It does cool stuff!
+-support post and comments.
+-import django-environ
+-add testcases

 ## Installation